joeymanny/joeboids/README.md

 Simple implementation of [boids](https://en.wikipedia.org/wiki/Boids).

-If you used just the library from this project it theoretically could run anywhere you can draw triangles, however I couldn't be bother to actually test that out.
+If you used just the library from this project it theoretically could run anywhere you can draw triangles.
+However I couldn't be bother to actually test that out.

 Use the U/J keys to decrease/increase how long one `step` takes, use M to set it to None and simulate as fast as possible.
 Uses the highly sophisticated method of calling sleep at the end of the step function if it's early so it blocks all other IO during that period.
 Genius.